willimarmei/willimarmei/README.md

 - 👋 Hi, I’m @willimarmei (she/her)
 - 👀 I’m interested in STEM (particularly computer science) education
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning more about OpenSearch
 - 💬 I’m looking to collaborate on any side projects
 - 📫 How to reach me: willimarmei@gmail.com
-- ⚡ Fun fact: I race a spec E30 on track and a WRX on dirt
+- ⚡ Fun fact: I race in SCCA, NASA, CSRG, and Lucky Dog primarily driving my Spec E30 and Formula Ford